 What's for Dinner?
-22 Recipes to Make in October
+23 Delicious Recipes to Make in October

-It's that time of day again!
-The kids are home from school, you're home from work, and you're staring blankly into the fridge as you ask yourself, "What should we have for dinner tonight?"
-This question transcends zip codes, generations, cultural backgrounds, and socioeconomic statuses.
-When weekdays are busy and minutes fly by, it's easy to order a pizza to-go, but it's more delicious, satisfying, and enjoyable to cook a balanced and healthy meal for your family.
-We're giving you some guidelines to make preparing a weeknight dinner for your family more manageable.
+It's that time of day again: The kids are home from school (or finished with a day of remote learning), you're home from work (or you've closed your laptop and left the home office), and you're staring blankly into the fridge as you ask yourself, "What should we have for dinner tonight?"
+When weekdays are busy and minutes fly by, it's easy to order a pizza to-go, but it's more delicious, satisfying, and enjoyable to cook a balanced and healthy meal that you and your loved ones can sit down to.
+Here, we're giving you some ideas and guidelines to help make preparing a weeknight dinner for your family more manageable.

-Every month, we share dinner recipes that serve at least four people and take less than one hour to prepare (that means prep work, cook times, and any necessary marinating, cooling, or resting are complete in the time that it takes to watch an episode of NBC's This Is Us).
+Every month, we share dinner recipes that serve at least four people and take less than one hour to prepare (that means prep work, cook times, and any necessary marinating, cooling, or resting are complete in the time that it takes to watch an episode of your favorite primetime drama).
 We always suggest something meatless on Monday, but feel free to mix in these vegetarian and vegan recipes throughout the rest of the week, too.
-When Friday rolls around, we're ready to indulge, and that means whipping up something like Shrimp with Spicy Green Rice or a delicious sheet-pan supper (you deserve it).
+When Friday rolls around, we're ready to indulge, and that means whipping up something like Shrimp with Spicy Green Rice pictured here or a delicious sheet-pan supper.

 Throughout the month of October, plan to stock up on hearty leafy greens like Swiss chard, spinach, and kale, winter squashes from butternut to acorn, and wild mushrooms.
 When you want to make an easy and healthy side dish recipe, roast or sauté any of these vegetables.
-Plus, it helps to balance all of the extra candy you'll be consuming this month around Halloween.
+Plus, a healthy side helps to balance all of the extra candy you'll be consuming this month around Halloween.

 Sausage-and Fontina Pizza